hupili/engg4030/src/t3-mapreduce/index.md

 title: Tutorial 3
 ---

-# Python 101 and MapReduce 101 using Hadoop Streaming
+# MapReduce Using Hadoop Streaming

 After this tutorial, student can script in Python and know where to find documentation/ support.
 Student will also write their first MapReduce program in Python using *Hadoop streaming*.